Copyright © San Benito Dance Academy | All Rights Reserved

-As was Ms. Kim's tradition (Kim Lavagnino is SBDA's founder, former owner&director -- recently retired), every year during the spring session and 'recital season,' our studio comes together in the final act to put on a fun "Production" (for which the studio provides character costuming to be borrowed for the performance).
-Production numbers are dances that all SBDA dancers are invited to participate in (including dancers who do not take ballet - like those who only take acro, tap, or jazz classes), organized into groups by dance ability.
+As was Ms. Kim's tradition (Kim Lavagnino is SBDA's founder, former owner&director -- recently retired), every year during the spring session and 'recital season,' our studio comes together in the final act of the show to put on a fun "Production" (for which the studio provides character costuming to be borrowed for the performance).
+Production numbers are dances that all SBDA dancers are invited to participate in (including dancers who do not take ballet - like those who might take only acro, tap, or jazz classes), organized into groups by dance ability (not necessarily by age).